stephen-amori/apmx/README.md

 `pk_define()` will create a definition file for a PK(PD) dataset built by `pk_build()` as a .docx document.
 The dataset is read into the function from its filepath and output the definition file to the same directory.

-Three other inputs are required:
+Two other inputs are required:
 * `project`: character string to specify project name.
 This name will appear in the header of the definition file.
 * `variable.list`: this is a file path to the list of variable definitions (.csv file) you wish to use.
 We recommend maintaining a list of global variable definitions for all projects.
+You can download a starter variable list with the function `apmx::variable_list_export()` that includes the apmx variable names.
+You can then add your own covariates or additional variables to the list.
 The variable list should have the following columns in this order:
     + Variable: variable name (covariates just need the root term for proper definitions.
-For example, the definitions for covariates "NSEX" and "NSEXC" only need to be defined once as "SEX")
+For example, the variable for covariates "NSEX" and "NSEXC" only need to be listed once as "SEX")
     + Category: desired variable category
-    + Description: desired variable description
+    + Description: desired variable description (covariates are automatically detected as "subject-level" or "time-varying" and labeled as such, you only need to provide the root definition.
+For example, the description for "SEX" can be listed "sex".
+For NSEX, the definition file would read "Subject sex".)
     + Units: desired variable units for continuous covariates (time units and event units are automatically derived)
     + Comment: desired comment
-* `template`: template .docx document you wish to use.
+* `template`: optoinal template .docx document you wish to use.
 The definition table will append to the end of the document.
+If you leave the template blank, the definition table will read into a blank document.

+#### pk_summarize()
+`pk_summarize()` will create summary tables (BLQ, categorical covariates, and continuous covariates) of the dataset created by `pk_build()` or `pk_combine()`.
+Summary tables are produced as .csv files, .docx files, and/or .pptx files.
+They can be stratified by any variable in the dataset.

+ #### version_log()
+ `version_log()` will create a version log of datasets created by `pk_build()` or `pk_combine()`.
+All datasets should be stored in the same folder for easy version control.
+The version log will document subject totals, record totals, new variables, changed variables, and user comments.
+ The version log is published as a .docx file.

+ #### variable_list_export()
+ `variable_list_export()` is a helper function for `pk_define()` that writes out a standard variable list to your preferred filepath.

 ## Future Development

 In addition to bug fixes and runtime improvements, future functions will focus on the following areas:
 * Assembly of datasets to support QTC-prolongation analysis
 * Assembly of datasets to support TTE and other ER analyses
-* Dataset QC and documentation tools
+* Additional dataset QC and documentation tools
 * Auxiliary functions to support dataset assembly

 ## Authors and Acknowledgements in Alphabetical Order